cleaversolutions/hh/returns.md

 ---

 ---
-Within the US 48 states, you get **FAST, FREE SHIPPING** on every order.
+Within the US 48 states, you get **FAST SHIPPING** on every order.
 Orders ship out the next business day.

 If you are not 100% satisfied with your purchase for any reason within the first 30 days, you can go through our easy online return process to receive a **FREE** prepaid return label for a **100% refund***.